Estimated reading time: 5 minutes

 Scope-of-Operation

-The scope of the operation details the boundaries and parameters that the team operates within.
+The scope of the operation details the boundaries and parameters within which the team operates.

 For example: